AVR-Based Serial Enabled LCDs Hookup Guide

 AVR-Based Serial Controller (3.3V Logic Only)

 Using these screens, it is easy to connect to any microcontroller that has a serial UART, I2C, or SPI.
-You could also use a single board computer such as the Raspberry Pi if you wanted.
-Whatever you choose, please make sure you convert to 3.3V Logic!
-In our examples below, we chose to use our RedBoard with a Logic Level Converter.
+If you are using Qwiic to control your screen, then all you need is a qwiic cable.
+However, if you choose to use something other than Qwiic (with connections located on the PTH headers), then please make sure you convert to 3.3V Logic!
+In the example below, we chose to use our 5V RedBoard with a Logic Level Converter.

 Both sizes of these screens (16x2 and 20x4) have a row of headers along the top side.
 This is where you can connect power and your choice of communication protocol (Serial UART, I2C, or SPI).
 It also has our 6-pin Arduino Serial port available for convenient firmware updates.